jslater89/shooting-sports-analyst/README-Elo.md

 The ratio between actual score and expected score determines the amount of rating adjustment, scaled by the percentage weight and placement weight from the engine's settings.
 Rating changes for all competitors are calculated prior to applying any changes to the data used for calculation.

+#### Percent vs. placement
+In its current form, it isn't unusual to see the engine say that a shooter's expected position is, for instance, 3rd, but his expected percentage is over 100%.
+This is an artifact of the different score distribution functions used for percentage and placement.

+For placement, actual score (in the Elo sense) is distributed in a linearly descending manner: last place gets zero points, and the remaining points are divided up so that the intervals between actual scores for the remaining places are constant, according to the formula below, where _n_ is the number of shooters.
+                            (n)(n-1)
+actualScore = (n - place) * --------
+                               2

+For percentage, each competitor receives points proportional to their finish.
+See below, where matchPoints is the score a shooter earned on a stage, and totalMatchPoints is the sum of all scores on the stage.

+actualScore = matchPoints / totalMatchPoints

+Consider a brief example of three shooters, with match points on a given rating event of 100, 95, and 60.
+They receive 0.666..., 0.333..., and 0 actual score from placement, and .392, .372, and .235 actual score from percentage.
+If each component is weighted equally, their combined actual scores are 0.529, 0.353, and 0.118.
+Without percentage mixed in, the shooter in last place will always lose rating points, whether he finishes with 60 points, 20 points, or 94 points.
+With percentage, a shooter who competes primarily against higher-rated shooters still has a way to make positive adjustments to his rating, without having to beat them heads-up or seek out similarly- skilled competition elsewhere.

+It also provides a brake on the ratings of